Guinea President Conde wins re-election in landslide - preliminary results | Politics

 Guinea President Conde wins re-election in landslide - preliminary results

-Conde, 82, has received 2.4 million votes so far, versus 1.26 million for opposition candidate, Cellou Dalein Diallo, following a bitterly fought election that has sparked deadly street violence.
-At least 13 people are reported to have been killed in skirmishes since Sunday's polls, in which Diallo has claimed victory based on his campaign's tallies.

-Conde's decision to run for a third five-year term has sparked repeated protests over the past year, resulting in dozens of deaths.
-He says a constitutional referendum in March reset his two-term limit; his opponents say he is breaking the law by holding onto power.
+"We are satisfied with the first results which give us hope and confidence for a certain victory," Conde spokesman Tibou Kamara told Reuters.
+Conde's decision to run for a third term has sparked repeated protests over the past year, resulting in dozens of deaths, including at least 13 in skirmishes since Sunday's vote.

+It has also raised concerns that he and other rulers in the region are undermining the progress that West Africa has made towards multi-party democracy since the 1990s.
+Ivory Coast has seen similar clashes this week as President Alassane Ouattara seeks a third mandate in an election later this month.
+Like Ouattara, Conde says a recent constitutional referendum reset his two-term limit.
+But his opponents say he is breaking the law by holding onto power, and that they will contest the results.

+The rainy streets of the capital Conakry were calm after the results on Thursday night, according to witnesses across the city, though the political tension remained high.
+"The results ... are not in line with what happened on polling day.
+We have the evidence of the fraud and we will challenge all of this in the Constitutional Court," said Diallo spokesman Aliou Condé, without providing any evidence.

 - READ MORE ON: